Boolean-Autocrat/gin-api-template/README.md

 - SQLC configured for type-safe SQL queries
 - Dockerized development environment
 - Fully dockerized production environment with multi-stage build for minimal image size, pgadmin for database management and managed migrations
-- Clean folder structure for the project
+- Clean file structure for the project

 ## Getting Started